GeorgeWilliamStrong/multimodal-to-markdown/README.md

 **How it works**

-The pipeline leverages OpenAI's GPT-4o vision capabilities to analyze the image content and generate a comprehensive Markdown description.
+Internally, the pipeline calls OpenAI's GPT-4o VLM to analyze the image content and generate a comprehensive Markdown description.
 The model is prompted to provide a structured analysis that includes an overall summary, identification of objects and entities, spatial relationships, and text extraction.

 **How to use it?**